 For model behavior validation, because of the difficulties in using real-world data, the widely used Ns-2 simulation tool has been used.
-For MANET-DEVS and Ns-2 simulator, simulator and parameters which are similar as much as possible are used.
+For MANET-DEVS and the Ns-2 simulator, simulator and parameters that are as similar as possible are used.

-Resulting from the simulation experiments carried out in both of the simulators, the throughput ability graph obtained is shown in Figure 13.
-Taking the random number generators used by both of the simulators into account, it is seen that the throughput of both simulators are very close to each other.
+Resulting from the simulation experiments carried out with both of the simulators, the throughput ability graph obtained is shown in Figure 13.
+Taking the random number generators used by both of the simulators into account, it is seen that the throughputs of both simulators are very close to each other.